reivaxy/iotinator/README.md

 But GSM is nice in case of power outage (modules can have batteries, but my adsl box doesn't), and also to handle security (sending codes to validate authentication for instance)

 Current time is fetched from NTP servers once Home Wifi is configured and connected.
+The master module registers to the parameterized website (default is http://www.iotinator.com, whose files are in the webSite directory), so that if your phone is connected to the same network, typing http://my.iotinator.com will redirect you to the webApp.

 The framework currently allows to create a new module in :
 * a few lines of CPP in which you implement your custom eeprom persisted settings and behaviors, including displaying custom info on the Oled screen.